halderavik/mr_with_ai/README.md

     - Automatic variable mapping with LLM assistance
     - Robust data validation and preprocessing
     - Price sensitivity calculation: (PME - PMC) / PMC * 100
+    - **Segmented analysis (e.g., by age group) is shown in a chart carousel/slider UI, with navigation arrows, dot indicators, and keyboard support.**
+    - Improved alignment and spacing for multi-segment results.
   - More analyses coming soon...

 - **Modern UI**